VE3NEA/SkyRoof/docs/users_guide/auto_selection_panel.md

 ### Record Selected Passes

 **Record selected passes** sets how the passes in the rotation are recorded.
-Like the overlap mode, this option belongs to the schedule and applies to **every** selected pass, so each satellite group has its own
+Like the overlap mode, this option belongs to the schedule rather than to a satellite: it applies to **all satellites** in the group, and thus to every selected pass.
+Each satellite group has its own setting:
-setting:

 - **Off** — do not record.
 The satellites are still tuned, so live telemetry is decoded during each pass.
 - **Audio** — record the demodulated audio as an `.mp3` file.